Controlling unfolding in type theory: Introduction

 In practice, proof assistants resolve this contradiction by adopting an intermediate stance: definitions are \emph{transparent} (unfolded during type checking) by default, but users are given some control over their unfolding.
-Coq provides conversion tactics (\texttt{cbv}, \texttt{simpl}, \etc{}) for applying definitional equalities, each of which can be annotated with a list of definitions to unfold; its \texttt{Opaque} and \texttt{Transparent} commands toggle the default unfolding behavior of a transparent definition; and the \textsc{SSReflect} tactic language natively supports a ``\texttt{lock}ing'' idiom for controlling when definitions unfold \cite{gonthier:2009}.
-Agda allows users to group multiple definitions into a single \texttt{abstract} block, inside of which the definitions are transparent and outside of which they are opaque; this allows users to define a function, prove all lemmas that depend on how the function was defined, and then irreversibly make the function and lemmas opaque.
+Coq provides conversion tactics (\texttt{cbv}, \texttt{simpl}, \etc{}) for applying definitional equalities, each of which accepts a list of definitions to unfold; its \texttt{Opaque} and \texttt{Transparent} commands toggle the default unfolding behavior of a transparent definition; and the \textsc{SSReflect} tactic language natively supports a ``\texttt{lock}ing'' idiom for controlling when definitions unfold \citep{gonthier:2009}.
+Agda allows users to group multiple definitions into a single \texttt{abstract} block, inside of which those definitions are transparent and outside of which they are opaque; this allows users to define a function, prove all lemmas that depend on the function's definition, and then irreversibly make the function and lemmas opaque.

+These mechanisms for controlling unfolding pose interesting tradeoffs for users: which definitions should be transparent, and which should be opaque?
+Transparency is in some cases necessary and in many cases convenient, but is problematic both from an engineering perspective---because any edit to a transparent definition can break the well-typedness of any number of its use sites---and from a performance perspective---because checking definitional equality of type indices often requires unfolding nested definitions into large normal forms.

-These mechanisms for controlling unfolding are more subtle than they may at first appear.
+In addition, the behavior of these mechanisms is more subtle than it may at first appear.
 In Agda, definitions within \texttt{abstract} blocks are transparent to other definitions in the same block, but opaque to the \emph{types} of those definitions; without such a stipulation, those types may cease to be well-formed when the earlier definition is made opaque.
-Furthermore, \texttt{abstract} blocks are anti-modular, requiring users to anticipate all future lemmas about definitions in a block---indeed, the Agda standard library \cite{agda-stdlib} uses \texttt{abstract} exactly once at the time of writing.
-Coq's conversion tactics are more flexible than Agda's \texttt{abstract} blocks, but being tactics, their behavior can be harder to predict.
+Furthermore, \texttt{abstract} blocks are anti-modular, requiring users to anticipate all future lemmas about definitions in a block. \footnote{Indeed, the Agda standard library \citep{agda-stdlib} currently uses \texttt{abstract} only once.} Coq's conversion tactics are more flexible than Agda's \texttt{abstract} blocks, but being tactics, their behavior can be harder to predict.
 The \texttt{lock} idiom in \textsc{SSReflect} is more predictable because it creates opaque definitions, but comes in four different variations to simplify its use in practice.

-\paragraph{Contributions}
+\subsection{Contributions}